 The University/BHF Centre for Cardiovascular Science (CVS) is a multidisciplinary research centre co-located with the Royal Infirmary of Edinburgh - a large teaching and research hospital and major clinical trials hub, the Edinburgh Medical School and the University of Edinburgh’s biomedical research facilities, providing a collaborative, cross-disciplinary working environment for academia, industry and clinicians.

 Cardiovascular disease is a major health problem, encapsulating a range of conditions including myocardial infarction, coronary heart disease, arterial thrombosis, peripheral artery disease, stroke and angina.
 A major underlying cause of cardiovascular disease is artherosclerosis and subsequent tissue ischaemia, which may be associated with conditions such as obesity, diabetes, kidney disease, hypertension and high cholesterol.
-Research in the CVS is investigator-led, CVS has 49 principal investigators leading research across four themes: Metabolism Obesity & Diabetes, Hypertension & Renal, Cardio-metabolic Imaging, Vascular Injury & Repair.
+Research in the CVS is investigator-led, CVS has 49 principal investigators leading research across four themes: Metabolism Obesity & Diabetes (MOD), Hypertension & Renal (HART), Cardio-metabolic Imaging, Cardiovascular Injury, Repair & Regeneration (CaIRRe).

 The technologies employed within CVS span basic molecular and cell biology, to model organisms (flies, fish, rodents), to clinical trials.